NasAtanasov/TypeScriptCourse/README.md

        Local: http://localhost:3000
 3. In another terminal run the 'tsc xxx.ts' file which you want to execute

-Configurate "Watch Mode" - this will eliminate the need to write 'tsc' to compile the code
+Configure "Watch Mode" - this will eliminate the need to write 'tsc' to compile the code

 4. 'tsc --watch' - to execute all non-excluded files in the project 'tsc app.ts --watch' - to execute specific files in the project